srisridasari/AirCanvas-Virtual-Drawing/README.md

     The code sets up hand landmark detection using the Mediapipe library.

 4)Webcam Initialization:
-  T  he webcam feed is captured and processed frame by frame.
+  The webcam feed is captured and processed frame by frame.

 5)Main Loop:
     Within the loop, frames are read from the webcam.